srinath39/ms-march-2023-demo/README.md

 **EmployeeDetails:** This class stores the personal and employment details of a single employee. <br/>

 # Prerequisites
-**MySQL database:** The application uses a MySQL database to store employee records. create a database with name `mydb` and also create tables with following sql files.
+**MySQL database:** The application uses a MySQL database to store employee records. create a database with name `mydb` and also create tables with following sql files in `Prerequisites_SQL` folder.
 The `mydb_admin.sql` file contains the SQL query to create the necessary table for login .The `mydb_employee.sql` file contains the SQL query to create the employee table.

 # How to run the application :
 1. Clone the repository to your local machine.